WeCanCodeIT/CSlides/src/fundamentals/loops-01/index.md

 <div class="img" float="right"><img src="./resources/loop1.png" /></div>

-- For a loop to operate succesfully, we need to have an enter/exit statement.
+- For a loop to operate successfully, we need to have an enter/exit statement.

 - Meaning there needs to be a process by which the program can enter and exit the loop.